ash-project/ash_postgres/documentation/topics/about-ash-postgres/what-is-ash-postgres.md

 AshPostgres is the PostgreSQL `Ash.DataLayer` for [Ash Framework](https://hexdocs.pm/ash).
 This is the most fully-featured Ash data layer, and unless you need a specific characteristic or feature of another data layer, you should use `AshPostgres`.

+> ### What versions are supported? {: .info}
+>
+> Any version higher than 13 is fully supported.
+Versions lower than this can be made to work, but certain edge cases may need to be manually handled.
+This becomes more and more true the further back in versions that you go.

 Use this to persist records in a PostgreSQL table or view.
 For example, the resource below would be persisted in a table called `tweets`:

 ```elixir